 Yes, luv!
 To have a credit score, you need to have a history of previous credit accounts, from cards to loans.
 Companies also look at your bank transactions and history.
 These are the things that’ll allow lenders or banks to gauge your financial responsibility.
 But don’t fret!
 There have been loads of innovative fintech institutions nowadays that can get you loans or credit accounts without all those things.
 Which then leads us to your next question, most likely...TOC- Table FInd

 Oh, really?!
 If I don’t have a credit score and barely any history with banks, how can I get a loan or similar credit accounts?

 Don’t stress!
-You’re not alone, because did you know that around 80% of Filipinos don’t have credit history?
+You’re not alone!
+Did you know?
+Only 47.1% of Filipino adults have borrowed money as of April 2023 and as much as 80% of Filipinos don’t have credit history!
 You’ll get there eventually though, especially now that more and more digital banks are popping up that will make getting a bank account and debit/credit cards so much easier than before!
 The Bangko Sentral ng Pilipinas (BSP) is consistently looking for solutions that’ll make the country more financially inclusive and let Filipinos access better financial services.

 One of them, of course, is Tonik!
 Apart from it being an all-digital bank that was also first to be issued a digital banking license by the BSP, wherein you can open an account from your phone in just minutes, it also has innovative products that are changing the game everywhere!
 Need a loan but have no credit score and no pre-existing bank account with another bank?
 No problemo, luv!